Starting Over (1979 film): Production

+Starting Over marked the first feature film screenplay for James L. Brooks.
+Principal photography began on November 13, 1978, in New York City, with filming also taking place in Boston.

 Reception

+Critical response

-Roger Ebert gave the film 2 stars out of 4 and wrote that it "feels sort of embarrassed at times, maybe because characters are placed in silly sitcom situations and then forced to say lines that are supposed to be revealing and real."
-Gene Siskel of the Chicago Tribune gave the film 3 stars out of 4 and said it was worth seeing because "Two-thirds of it (Reynolds and Clayburgh) work very well," though he disliked Candice Bergen, saying "she is awful in this picture" and that the script "somehow feels obliged to be cute or funny.
-We don't want jokes from 'Starting Over.'
+Roger Ebert gave the film two stars out of four and wrote that it "feels sort of embarrassed at times, maybe because characters are placed in silly sitcom situations and then forced to say lines that are supposed to be revealing and real."
+Gene Siskel of the Chicago Tribune gave the film three stars out of four and said it was worth seeing because "Two-thirds of it (Reynolds and Clayburgh) work very well", though he disliked Candice Bergen, saying "she is awful in this picture" and that the script "somehow feels obliged to be cute or funny.
+We don't want jokes from Starting Over.
 All we want is to see Reynolds and Clayburgh go out together and work on their problems."
 Variety called the film "a delight.
-Much more than the flip side of An Unmarried Woman, to which it will inevitably be compared, the James L. Brook (sic) production takes on the subject of marital dissolution from a comic point of view, and succeeds admirably."
+Much more than the flip side of An Unmarried Woman, to which it will inevitably be compared, the James L. Brook [sic] production takes on the subject of marital dissolution from a comic point of view, and succeeds admirably."

 Charles Champlin of the Los Angeles Times declared, "It is, all in all, a classy entertainment which, right now and in years to come, will remind us quite accurately how things were between middle-class men and women, circa 1980."
 Jack Kroll of Newsweek stated that the film "starts out well and continues well for about two-thirds of the way before succumbing to the creeping virus of the cutesies.
 But until then, Pakula finds a nice groove of effectively understated comedy."
 Frank Rich said in Time, "Though this film has funny lines and a potentially explosive story, it rarely generates any emotion beyond bland good cheer.
 Right up to the moment that Starting Over is over, we are still waiting for the fireworks to start."
-Gary Arnold of The Washington Post wrote, "As the newly divorced hero of 'Starting Over,' a delightful romantic comedy destined for enormous well-deserved popularity, Burt Reynolds reaches a breathtaking new plateau of screen acting dexterity."
+Gary Arnold of The Washington Post wrote, "As the newly divorced hero of Starting Over, a delightful romantic comedy destined for enormous well-deserved popularity, Burt Reynolds reaches a breathtaking new plateau of screen acting dexterity."

+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 78% based on nine reviews, with an average rating of 6.6/10.